-In this post I’m writing about DIY Garden Markers using Stencils and a Cricut Explore.
+In this post I’m writing about DIY Garden Markers using Stencils and a Cricut Machine.
 I hope you enjoy the garden posts and that they are helpful to you.

 Last year I made some wood slice garden markers which you can see here.